Field hockey at the 2023 Pacific Games – Men's tournament

-The 2023 Pacific Games Hockey5s Men's tournament was the first edition whereby the Hockey5s format was used instead of field hockey.
+The 2023 Pacific Games Hockey5s men's tournament was the third time the men's tournament was held whereby the Hockey5s format was used the second time instead of field hockey.
 It was held from 28 November to 1 December 2023, in Honiara, Solomon Islands.
 The tournament was held in a Round Robin format, with the first to fourth-placed teams competing in the semi-finals.

 Preliminary round

 All times are local (UTC+11:00).